edward-lemonade/ChessClaw/README.md

 Everything is easy said than done.
 I may have to deal with a lot of engineering challenges.
 Some of them are captured below.

- * what AI model to use for visual recognition?
+ * What AI model to use for visual recognition?
  * Do I need to fine-tune or train my own AI model?
  * How to convert the recognized board and pieces into something Stockfish can take?
  * What API does Stockfish provide to generate moves?